Birth Injuries to Mother Compensation Payouts Awarded

 The child, named DXP for the purpose of this article and who cannot be named for legal reasons, suffers from cerebral palsy that affects his development, his mobility and his ability to communicate.
 The severity of his condition means he needs 24hour round-the-clock care and specially adapted accommodation.

-Following his birth on June the 4th 2012, his family, who are from Kent, later instructed expert Medical Negligence Lawyers at Simpson Millar to investigate the care he received at the Queen’s Elizabeth Hospital in Woolwich, London.
+Following his birth on June the 4th 2012, his family, who are from Kent, later instructed expert Medical Negligence Solicitors at Simpson Millar to investigate the care he received at the Queen’s Elizabeth Hospital in Woolwich, London.
 This included concerns that he should have been delivered sooner via Caesarean section, after medical staff identified an issue with the baby’s heartrate, which resulted in a hypoxic ischaemic injury (HIE).
 HIE is a brain injury that happens when the baby’s brain experiences a decrease in oxygen and blood flow.

 In a letter sent to the family’s lawyers, Lewisham and Greenwich Hospital NHS Trust said it ‘deeply regrets’ the injuries DXP sustained, and admitted that had he been born sooner it is likely that he would not have suffered from cerebral palsy.